Why Citizen Science?

 Why work together?

 A key part of our plans is to provide a home for citizen science projects from a host of different disciplines, rather than have them scattered about the web.
 For those developing projects, there are obvious logistical advantages; we have an infrastructure that has been purpose built to support massively distributed citizen science, and which can cope with the rigours of hosting the most popular projects.
 Many tools and features, whether in the user interface, the backend or the analysis of data can be shared between projects, too.
 As the world leaders in online data analysis with citizen science methods, we can make sure that the researchers we work with just have to worry about the results.
 This philosophy is exemplified in our Project Builder tool which allows any researcher to build their own citizen science data analysis project through a set of templates.

-Access to our existing community of citizen scientists allows us to market new projects directly to 250,000 people; while media attention is always nice, if we can enthuse our audience they can and have become advocates for our projects.
+Access to our existing community of citizen scientists allows us to market new projects directly to about 1.5 million people; while media attention is always nice, if we can enthuse our audience they can and have become advocates for our projects.
 Paradoxically, this allows us to carry out projects on a smaller scale; completing classifications for smaller data sets within a weekend or a few weeks is now plausible.

 In providing new projects, we are also providing a pathway through a citizen science career for our volunteers.
 Those who turn up to look at the Moon may discover a passion for galaxies, or oceanography or ancient papyri.
 Those who start with the simplest parts of Galaxy Zoo or Solar Stormwatch may graduate to harder or more abstract projects, or to more detailed interaction with the data behind each of our projects.
 This opportunity - to enable real science, online, by volunteers and non-specialists - is one of the most rewarding parts of citizen science.